-M93 Title of the capstone report (capstone experience)
+M.93 Title of the capstone report (capstone experience)

-The title of the capstone report shall be submitted for approval on or before May 31st of the graduation year, and the capstone report shall be presented for examination not later than August 1st of the graduation year.
+The title of the capstone report shall be submitted for approval in the year of graduation.
 The candidate shall submit a statement that the capstone report represents his/her own work (or in the case of conjoint work or work on a secondary dataset, a statement countersigned by his/her co-worker/supervisor, which shows his/her share of the work) undertaken after registration as a candidate for the degree.